pieartsy/Likes-B-Gone/README.md

 # Likes-B-Gone
 A hacky component for Discourse to get rid of the ability to see likes.
+Taken from [this repository](https://github.com/tshenry/discourse-hide-likes) except it just turns it off for everyone using the theme, along with the "expand" menu.
 Currently I have not figured out how to turn off a user's ability to see others' likes yet still like things themself.
 F. Working on it.

 1. Go to the the theme area of your admin console.
 Something like this: `your.site.com/admin/customize/themes`